skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``memory_map`` template is used to format the content between the header and footer of memory map pages and the 'Game status buffer' page.

-The following identifiers are available (in addition to the universal and page-level identifiers):
+The following identifier is available (in addition to the universal and page-level identifiers):

 * ``entries`` - a list of memory map entry objects